minecraft-linux/minecraft-linux.github.io/src/getting_started/index.md

 AppImages are deprecated and keep on an outdated release.

-Some soft fork violated this policy https://minecraft-linux.github.io/faq/index.html#can-i-play-with-an-apk.
+Some soft forks continued to violating the ["Can I play with an apk"](https://minecraft-linux.github.io/faq/index.html#can-i-play-with-an-apk) policy.

 Consider switching to flatpak / native OS packages for Debian, Ubuntu or Fedora
 </div>